-- Supervisory Board, Strategy and Sustainable Development Committee approving bylaws and setting strategic objectives for sustainable development. - Chairman of the Management Board ensuring execution of the Supervisory Board's resolutions as regards sustainable development, ensuring integration of requirements from approved sustainable development bylaws into the Bank's business processes, supervising and supporting employees contributing to sustainable development goals and tasks, providing enough resources and trainings for effective fulfilment of such goals and tasks. - Social and Environmental Officer overseeing environmental and social issues, analysing reports on borrowers' sustainable development issues and authorising the provision or continuation of financing, overseeing the preparation and delivery of the Bank's annual environmental and social performance reports to EBRD.
+• Supervisory Board, Strategy and Sustainable Development Committee8 - approving bylaws and setting strategic objectives for sustainable

+• Chairman of the Management Board - ensuring execution of the Supervisory Board's resolutions as regards sustainable development, ensuring integration of requirements from approved sustainable development bylaws into the Bank's business processes, supervising and supporting employees contributing to sustainable development goals and tasks, providing enough resources and trainings for effective fulfilment

+• Social and Environmental Officer - overseeing environmental and social issues, analysing reports on borrowers' sustainable development issues and authorising the provision or continuation of financing, overseeing the preparation and delivery of the Bank's annual environmental and social performance reports

-- Social and Environmental Coordinator responsible for everyday environmental and social requirements, assisting in sustainability evaluation of borrowers and financed projects, and in performance appraisal of their environmental and social management, consolidating reports on borrowers' sustainable development issues, coordinating preparation and timely delivery of annual environmental and social performance reports to EBRD. - Sustainable Development Workgroup contributing to the preparation of annual sustainability reports, devising and implementing key sustainable development initiatives, charting road maps for their implementation, contributing to the formulation of ESG goals, tasks and action plans implementing the sustainable development strategy.
+Social and Environmental Coordinator - responsible for everyday environmental and social requirements, assisting in sustainability evaluation of borrowers and financed projects, and in performance appraisal of their environmental and social management, consolidating reports on borrowers' sustainable development issues, coordinating preparation and timely delivery of annual environmental and social performance reports to EBRD.

+• Sustainable Development Workgroup9 - contributing to the preparation of annual sustainability reports, devising and implementing key sustainable development initiatives, charting road maps for their implementation, contributing to the formulation of ESG goals, tasks and action plans implementing the sustainable development strategy.